Homeowner safely cleaning surface mold from drywall using gloves, respirator, and cleaning solution

 Removing Surface Mold Stains

-• Use stain-blocking primer after cleaning
+• Use stain-blocking primer only after the moisture source is fixed

-• Allow primer to dry completely
+• Allow primer to dry completely before repainting

-• Monitor the area for recurring stains
+• Monitor the area for returning stains, odor, or softness

 If stains return after treatment, hidden moisture or mold may still be present inside the wall.
 In these cases, further inspection may be required.